 You can add some banana or strawberry slices to a peanut butter sandwich.
 Top a turkey sandwich with green leafy vegetables, tomatoes, and anything else they will eat.

 You can even make a subway-style vegetable sandwich by combining several vegetables with some mayonnaise or mustard on bread.

 For yourself, you might combine your vegetable ingredients of choice to create a salad bowl or use gluten-free bread for a sandwich if you are eating a gluten-free diet.

 4. HAVE A SALAD BAR DINNER

-Set out a variety of chopped vegetables, sliced avocado, leafy greens, and several choices of salad dressing, and let everybody create their perfect salad.
-You can add a soup option with toasted bread cut into squares for homemade croutons.
+Set out a variety of chopped vegetables, sliced avocado, leafy greens, and several salad dressing choices, and let everybody create their perfect salad.
+You can add a soup option, cocktail umbrellas and sit together to discuss with toasted bread cut into squares for homemade croutons.

 If you want to avoid gluten, make a portion of gluten-free croutons for yourself.
 Make this quick and easy any day of the week by cooking soup in bulk in advance and storing it in the freezer in several portions.